-CARE employs participatory methods that center people of all genders in our communities and qualitative analysis appropriate to measuring and understanding long-term and non-linear social, political, and economic change.
+CARE employs participatory methods that center women and girls in all their diversity in our communities and qualitative analysis appropriate to measuring and understanding long-term and non-linear social, political, and economic change.

-Principle 4: Prioritize resourcing, budgeting, and capacitating of Gender Transformative MEAL.

-CARE seeks to resource Gender Transformative MEAL and works with donors, where applicable, to do this.
-Before embarking on Gender Transformative MEAL, CARE teams, initiatives, and programs assess whether there are appropriate resources, people, skills, and agreement from CARE management, partners, and our impact populations, designing approaches that can be responsibly implemented with resources available.
-Recognize that enabling gender transformation MEAL is everyone's responsibility.
+Principle 4: Prioritize resourcing, budgeting, and capacitating of Gender Equitable MEAL.
+CARE seeks to resource Gender Equitable MEAL and works with donors, where applicable, to do embarking on Gender Equitable MEAL, CARE teams, initiatives, and programs assess whether there are appropriate resources. people, skills, and agreement from CARE management, partners, and our impact populations, designing approaches that can be responsibly implemented with resources available.
+Recognize that enabling gender equitable MEAL is everyone's responsibility.